Gdoc/Admin

 Indeed, if you compare the chart showing the global trade openness index and the chart showing global merchandise exports as a share of GDP, you find that the former is almost twice as large as the latter.

 Why is the global openness index not exactly twice the value reported in the chart plotting global merchandise exports?
-There a three reasons.
+There are three reasons.

 First, the global openness index uses different sources.
 Second, the global openness index includes trade in goods and services, while merchandise exports include goods but not services.
 And third, the amount that country A reports exporting to country B does not usually match the amount that B reports importing from A.